Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Trees

 A \emph{subgraph} $G'$ of $G$ is a graph whose vertex set is a subset of $V(G)$ and whose edge set is a subset of $E(G)$.
 If $G'$ satisfies that its vertex subset is $V$, we refer to $G'$ as a \emph{spanning subgraph}.

 A graph \emph{isomorphism} between $G = (V,E)$ and $G'= (V',E')$ is a bijection $\varphi : V \rightarrow V'$ for which $\varphi(x) \sim \varphi(v)$ if and only if $ x \sim v$.
-An isomorphism between a graph $G$ and itself is called an automorphism.
-A graph is transitive if for any $u, v \in V$ there exists an automorphism $\varphi_{u,v}$ such that $\varphi_{u,v} (u) = v$.
+An isomorphism between a graph $G$ and itself is called an \emph{automorphism}.
+A graph is \emph{transitive} if for any $u, v \in V$ there exists an automorphism $\varphi_{u,v}$ such that $\varphi_{u,v} (u) = v$.

-A \emph{path} in a graph is a sequence of vertices $ [v_0, v_1, \ldots, ] $ where each successive pair of vertices forms an edge in the graph.
-A finite path connects its first and last vertices.
-When a path does not pass through any vertex (resp., edge) more than once, we will call it \emph{simple}.
-The length of a finite path $ [v_0, v_1, \ldots, v_n] $ is equal the number of edges connecting each pair of vertices, so we write $ \length([v_0, v_1, \ldots, v_n]) = n $.
+A \emph{path} in a graph is a sequence of vertices $ [v_0, v_1, \ldots ] $ such that each successive pair of vertices forms an edge in the graph.
+A finite path is said to \emph{connect} its first and last vertices.
+When a path does not pass through any vertex (resp., edge) more than once, we call it \emph{simple}.
+The \emph{length} of a finite path $ [v_0, v_1, \ldots, v_n] $ is the number of edges connecting each pair of vertices in the sequence, so we write $ \length([v_0, v_1, \ldots, v_n]) = n $.
+We say that such a path is between $v_0$ and $v_n$.

-A finite path with at least one edge and whose first and last vertices are the same is called a \emph{cycle}.
-A cycle is called \emph{simple} if no pair of vertices are the same except for its first and last ones.
+A finite path with at least one edge, and whose first and last vertices are the same, is called a \emph{cycle}.
+A cycle is \emph{simple} if no pair of vertices is the same except for its first and last ones.
 A graph is \emph{connected} if, for each pair $x\neq y$ of its vertices, there is a path connecting $x$ to $y$.

 Let $G = (V,E)$ be a finite, or locally finite, connected graph.
 The \emph{graph metric} $d_G : V \times V \rightarrow [0, \infty)$ is defined by

 The closed ball of radius $r > 0$ with center at $x$ is the set of vertices